Carsten Stoll

 Eurographics, 2009

-We present a statistical model that jointly captures the variability of human body shape and pose from a large corpus of 3D body scans.
-The model disentangles shape identity from pose-dependent deformations, enabling synthesis of novel body shapes in arbitrary poses and providing a strong prior for body reconstruction.
+We present a statistical model that jointly captures the variability of human body shape and pose from a large corpus of 3D body scans, disentangling shape identity from pose-dependent deformations and providing a strong prior for body reconstruction.

 Motion capture using joint skeleton tracking and surface estimation